 Couples — In the section above, I mentioned that Helix has a few speciality models.
 Two of those models are designed for couples that are complete opposites in terms of sleeping preferences.
 One might be a strict side sleeper that wants a soft bed and the other, a back sleeper that wants a firm mattress.
 Interestingly enough, Helix offers beds that feature two different firmness levels in one (i.e. left and right side).
 This is the reason that Helix made our list of the Best Mattresses for Couples and so many others.

 Calling all eco-conscious shoppers — Avocado is frequently considered the natural mattress online.
-It uses recycled steel coils, organic New Zealand wool, natural latex foam, and organic cotton.
+It uses recycled steel coils, organic wool imported from India, natural latex foam, and organic cotton.
 It’s not the most affordable bed on this list, but it’s really not trying to be.
 Avocado is designed specifically for people that want a natural/organic mattress and are willing to pay for it.
 They even offer a vegan mattress.

 Pillow Top — The base model of the Avocado mattress is quite firm, but they do offer an optional pillow top that adds a few extra inches of latex foam.
 The topper only softens the mattress just a little, however, so the bed remains best for back, stomach, and combo sleepers—also, heavier side sleepers.

 Certifications — This bed has certifications galore.
 Each bed is GREENGUARD Gold Certified that means they are indeed safe to sleep on and keep in your home.
 The latex is sustainably sourced and is even certified by the eco-INSTITUT.
 The wool inside the mattress is OEKO-TEX Standard 100 certified.
 The cover is made of 100% GOTS Organic Certified Cotton.
 That’s not even the entire list.
 The point is, Avocado is a really nice, eco-friendly mattress.
 You can see all of their certifications on AvocadoMattress.com.